bratpeki/modern-milkytracker-guide/docs/mtBasics.md

 There is a special kind of note known as **Note-off**.
 Note-off has special properties which depend on the context it is used in.
-In short, it stops the note from playing and, if you have set an envelope and/or fadeout, play for a short period of time after the Note-off instruction.
+In short, it stops the note from playing and, if you have set an envelope and/or Fadeout, play for a short period of time after the Note-off instruction.

 There's more talk about Note-off below.

 ### Instruments

-Instruments are specified by their own standard, called XI (**"eXpanded Instrument"**).
+Instruments are specified by their own standard, called XI (**"eXtended Instrument"**).
 They can be saved as files, meaning that you can reuse them elsewhere.
 XI instruments have plenty of basic tools that'll help you make the sound you're looking for, so let's get into it!